markandlw/CarND-Behavioral-Cloning-P3/writeup_report.md

 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results

-####2.
-Submssion includes functional code
+### 2. Submssion includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-####3.
-Submssion code is usable and readable
+### 3. Submssion code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training the model, and it contains comments to explain how the code works.

-###Model Architecture and Training Strategy
+## Model Architecture and Training Strategy

-####1.
-An appropriate model arcthiecture has been employed
+### 1. An appropriate model arcthiecture has been employed

 I implement Nvidia model for the problem.
 The model includes ELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 80).

-####2.
-Attempts to reduce overfitting in the model
+### 2. Attempts to reduce overfitting in the model

 The Nvidia model contains no dropout layers, and it is counterintuitive that the model is good to solving the problem while presenting overfitting.
 After several try and error steps, I decide to cancel out the validation process since it does not stand for a good test performance.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-####3.
-Model parameter tuning
+### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 100).

-####4.
-Appropriate training data
+### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
 I also provide fail-recovering data at several locations where the car is not good at driving.

 For details about how I created the training data, see the next section.

-###Model Architecture and Training Strategy

-####1.
-Solution Design Approach
+### 5. Solution Design Approach

 The overall strategy for deriving a model architecture was to implement Nvidia model as first and tune it like doing a transfer learning.
 The deriving process is also documented in git history.

 My first step was to implement Nvidia model and introduce ELU for nonlinearity.
 At the beginning of tuning process, my goal was to decrease MSE as much as possible, so I chose steps that was good for MSE like flipping images, resizing images or using HSV color space.
 I also used training and validation data for understanding the overfitting trend at this stage.
 After several try and error steps, I noticed that I could get my car running with not-so-bad test performance, says completing the track with bumping to the edges, while the model is presenting overfitting about 3 orders of magnitude between training and validation set.

 As a result, I gave up pursuing better MSE but focusing on providing image data where I failed the test on the track, and it was getting better.
 The dropout layer is not being introduced with the same reason.
 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-####2.
-Final Model Architecture
+### 6. Final Model Architecture

 The final model architecture (model.py lines 79-98) consisted of a convolution neural network with the following layers and layer sizes.

 There are 20 keras layers in the model.
 * Cropping: 160,200,3 -> 77,200,3
 * Normalization: 77,200,3 -> 77,200,3
 * Conv2D: 77,200,3 -> 37,98,24